shubhamkumbhakar/supernova/README.md

 -> https://shubhamkumbhakar.github.io/supernova,
 -> https://quiz-supernova.netlify.app

-This project is created using React 18
+This project is created using React 18.2.0
 The package dependencies added are:
 1) react-lottie
 2) axios

+Node version: 16.13.0
+npm version: 8.1.0

 To run the app in your local
 ### Clone the repository and `npm i` -> `npm start` to start the app